A review of Wombat's City Hostel in Berlin, Germany and a guide to cheap eats in the local area.

-I found it easy to meet people Everyone was in a really good mood here which made for a great place to stay.
-At any point, you would walk through the building and be greeted by a smiling faces which made it easy to meet people.
+I found it easy to meet people.
+Everyone was in a really good mood here which made for a great place to stay.
+At any point, you would walk through the building and be greeted by smiling faces, which is always nice.

 The electronic room key given to you at check-in opens your room, your allocated luggage locker and also gives you access to all other guest areas of the hostel.
 The front door is locked (keycard access) for safety during the evening, this helps to keep the patrons of the rooftop bar limited to guests, and friends of guests only, as well as stopping any random passers-by from walking in.
 As a solo female traveller, I always felt safe here, both inside the hostel and out.